PeperoniCoinMeme/litepaper/README.md

 ### TL;DR:

-If you’re looking for a guaranteed return, **this ain't it**. $PEPERONI is a spicy slice of internet culture — not financial advice, not a promise of gains.
+If you’re looking for a guaranteed return, **this ain't it**. $PEPERONI is a spicy slice of internet culture, not financial advice, not a promise of gains.

 > “We’re baking memes, not securities.”